Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Models

 In this section, we introduce the two models studied in this work, the QSM and the UM.
 In particular, we provide the definition of both models, norms of operators contained in the models, and in Appendix~\ref{sec:appendix_dos} we show their density of states.

-Before going into the details of the models, we discuss using Figs.~\ref{fig_sketch} and~\ref{fig_matrix} the main similarities and differences between them.
 In both models $N$ denotes the number of spin-1/2 particles within the subsystem that we denote the quantum dot.
 Throughout our scaling analysis, we keep $N=\mathcal{O}(1)$ constant.
-Setting $N=3$ as an example, the quantum dot is sketched as a region bounded by a blue circle in Fig.~\ref{fig_sketch}, and the matrix elements within the dot are in Fig.~\ref{fig_matrix}(a) and~\ref{fig_matrix}(b) depicted by the dense blocks of size $2^N \times 2^N = 8 \times 8$ along the diagonals.
+Setting $N=3$ as an example, the quantum dot is sketched as a region bounded by a blue circle in Fig.~\ref{fig_sketch}.
 However, the type of interaction that gives rise to the proceeding avalanche, as sketched in Figs.~\ref{fig_sketch}(b)-\ref{fig_sketch}(d), depends on the particular model.
 With the term {\it avalanche} we have in mind a process that gives rise to ergodicity of spin-1/2 particles outside the dot.
 In the absence of coupling to the particles within the dot, the particles outside the dot are frozen in either of the $S_j^z = \pm 1/2$ states.
 The number of particles outside the dot is denoted by $L$ and we consider the thermodynamic limit of both models by fixing $N$ and sending $L\to \infty$.

-The QSM only contains two-body interactions between particles outside the dot and randomly chosen particles within the dot.
-This gives rise to the overall sparse structure of the Hamiltonian matrix, shown in Fig.~\ref{fig_matrix}(a).
-In the UM, on the other hand, a particle $k$ outside the dot ($k=1,2,...,L$) is effectively coupled to all particles inside the dot as well as to particles $k' < k$ outside the dot.
-This gives rise to the dense Hamiltonian matrix, shown in Fig.~\ref{fig_matrix}(b).